Discover seven fascinating things about Masjid Al-Aqsa you probably didn’t know—a place of immense religious significance for many.

 Imad ad-Din Zengi, a member of the Turkish Zengid dynasty, planned to construct a special minbar in Masjid Al Aqsa.

 A minbar is a pulpit or elevated platform in a mosque where the imam stands to deliver sermons or speeches.
-It also holds a special significance in Islamic worship.
+It is especially significant in Islamic worship.

-Aside from being beautiful, the remarkable fact of this Minbar is that it was built without using any nails or glue.
+Aside from being beautiful, this Minbar’s remarkable fact is that it was built without using nails or glue.

 Unfortunately, Imad ad-Din Zengi passed away before witnessing his creation and vision come to life.
 His student, Salahuddin, fulfilled the dream after liberating Jerusalem for the second time in Islamic history.
 It is also known as the Minbar of Saladin.